Last Updated on May 21, 2021 by Michael Joseph

-Examples of such foods include sugar, industrial seed ("vegetable") oils, and ultra-processed flours.
+The answer: they restrict ultra-processed, energy-dense foods.
+Examples of such foods include sugar, vegetable oils, and ultra-processed flours.

-Sadly but not surprisingly, a recent study showed that almost 60% of calories in the American diet come from these ultra-processed foods (40).
+Sadly but not surprisingly, a recent study showed that almost 60% of calories in the American diet come from these ultra-processed foods (30).

 On this note, one area of research involves the differences in particle sizes of LDL;

 - Phenotype A: large, buoyant LDL particles (>25.5 nm)